Anwoth Old Church: Description

 The remains of the church are roofless, and form a long, narrow rectangle (21.3 m by 5.6 m), typical of early post-Reformation Scottish churches, and oriented west to east.
 Its walls are 1.1 m thick, and there are round-arched doors in the east and west gable ends, each beneath a rectangular window, all of which have chamfered stonework surrounds.
 There is a substantial bellcote at the apex of the west gable.

 Inside the church, in a blocked doorway in the south wall where the entrance to the church would originally have been, there is now a panel inscribed "Rebuilt Anno 1710 by WM, NS", and displaying the arms of Maxwell of Cardoness and his wife Stewart.

 In the centre of the church is a large sarcophagus monument.
 Above a plinth is a tomb chest, which is decorated with an array of geometric patterns, scrollwork, finials, skeletons, crossbones, and the arms of the Gordons.
 The memorial bears initials for John Gordon, his parents William Gordon of Cullindoch and Marion Mure, his first wife Margaret McClellan, and his second wife Christian MacCadam, and there are panels with inscriptions dedicated to each of the three women.

 To the north west of the church stands the 12th century cross slab.
 A rough slab of rock approximately 950 mm high, 400 mm wide and 80 mm thick, it has a bulbous cross carved into its surface.
 Also in the churchyard is a monument to John Bell, a covenanter who was shot in 1685, and an early 19th-century mausoleum, which was rebuilt in 1878 by Sir William Maxwell of Cardoness.
 This is a large, Egypto-Grecian structure, with granite walls and a wooden door.

+The Wicker Man

+The churchyard was used as a location for scenes in the 1973 horror film The Wicker Man.
+The film's plot sees Christian policeman Neil Howie (played by Edward Woodward) investigating the disappearance of a missing girl in a remote pagan community led by Lord Summerisle (Christopher Lee).

+Football

+In April 2025, historian Ged O’Brien and archaeologists from Archaeology Scotland stated that they had found "compelling evidence" that a small piece of land near the church was the oldest known football pitch in the world, dating from at least 1627.
+Reportedly, Reverend Samuel Rutherford was outraged that parishioners played football during the afternoon of Sabbath and ordered that they place a row of large stones across the field to prevent further games.
+Soil tests from the site indicated that the stones had been placed there during Rutherford's tenure.